We understand: travelling to a training venue, even a fantastic venue, can be a problem.

 We will send you detailed instructions before the course starts.

 Not quite.
 Some people might tell you it is the same experience, but let's be honest.
-If you've ever had a video chat with a friend — whether you use Skype or Hangouts or WhatsApp — you know it is not quite the same as being with that friend.
-You won't experience the same amount of interaction with other delegates, whether on your course or on other courses running at the same time.
-You won't get to over-indulge in our yummy cookies.
+Have you ever had a video chat with a friend using Skype or Hangouts or WhatsApp?
+Then you know it is not as good as meeting your friend in person.
+You won't have as much interaction with other delegates.
+You won't get to eat our yummy cookies.

 Most important of all: you will have to be more disciplined.
-It is entirely your responsibility to make sure that you attend all the sessions, pay attention, and do the exercises.
-To reduce bandwidth costs and lag-time, we do not advise that you broadcast your camera all the time, so we won't necessarily know if you are actually doing other work instead of paying attention.
+You need to make sure that you attend all the sessions, and don't get distracted by meetings or children.
+You must pay attention, and do the exercises.
+To reduce bandwidth costs and lag-time, we advise that you do not broadcast your camera all the time.
+So we won't know if you are doing other work instead of paying attention.
 But that's your responsibility.